BACON Logo B A C O N : Bayesian Optimal Condensation Framework for Dataset Distillation

 Abstract

-Figure 1: Comparison of BACON and existing DD methods: (a) Traditional methods align gradients and distributions on original and synthetic datasets. (b) BACON transforms DD into a Bayesian optimization task, generating synthetic images using likelihood and prior probabilities.
+Figure 1: Comparison of our method with previous methods: (a) Existing DD methods typically align gradients and distributions, but lack theoretical guarantees. (b) BACON models DD as a Bayesian optimization problem, generating synthetic images by assessing likelihood and prior probabilities, thereby improving accuracy and reducing training costs.

 Key Benefits of BACON: